gospodarka-przestrzenna/pankus/docs/source/terms/terms.rst

       Potential of origin/destination point to aggregate motion e.g.: Number of work places

     Interaction (spatial interaction)
-      Interaction is a single pair of origin/destination computation areas and a character of their connection
+      Interaction is a character of a single pair of origin/destination points (representing computation areas) connection

     Connection
       Connection describes link between two points.
 There may be multiple connections between two points.